giawa/opengl4csharp/README.md

 ## License
 Check the included [LICENSE.md](https://github.com/giawa/opengl4csharp/blob/master/LICENSE.md) file for the license associated with this code.

+## Building the Project
+This project includes a .sln and .csproj file which will create an OpenGL class library.
+This library includes a dll.config which will load the correct OpenGL.dll on Windows, Mac OS X and Windows.
+So, you need only compile this project once and it will work across platforms.

 ## Examples

 ### Getting started with [FreeGLUT](http://sourceforge.net/projects/opentk/)